Xenrathe/Rails-bark_book/README.md

 ## Development To-do List:

 ### CSS and Java and other view features
-* PlayDate prevent changing of dog park / address, if anyone else is attending
 * PlayDate form has client-side / javascript validations to prevent submission if no dogs selected
 * Dog Selection should be a partial?
 * New address form styling